ylzhou/ylzhou.github.io/_pages/about.md

 ## Short Bio
 Yongluan Zhou is Associate Professor in the [Department of Computer Science](http://diku.dk) at the [University of Copenhagen (UCPH)](http://ku.dk).
 He is co-leading the [Data Management Systems Lab (DMS Lab)](http://diku.dk/dms).
-He serves as the Head of Studes of the [MSc in Computer Science](https://studies.ku.dk/masters/computer-science/).
+He serves as the Head of Studies of the [MSc in Computer Science](https://studies.ku.dk/masters/computer-science/).

 Before joining UCPH, he had been an Associate Professor at the [University of Southern Denmark (SDU)](http://www.sdu.dk) and a postdoc at [Ecole Polytechnique Fédérale de Lausanne (EPFL)](http://epfl.ch).
 He obtained his PhD in Computer Science at the [National University of Singapore (NUS)](http://www.nus.edu.sg).
 He also held visiting positions at several international institutes, including the University of Maryland at College Park, the Advanced Digital Sciences Center at the University of Illinois at Urbana-Champaign and INRIA Rennes.

 His research interests span database systems and distributed systems.
-His recent research focuses on scalable streaming data processing and graph data processing.
-He has published over 50 research articles in international journals and conference proceedings.
-He has served on the Program Committees of various international conferences, including SIGMOD, VLDB, and ICDE.
+His recent research focuses on scalable event-driven systems and graph data processing.
+He has published over 60 peer-reviewed research articles in international journals and conference proceedings.
+He has served on the Organization Committees and Program Committees of various international conferences, including SIGMOD, VLDB, ICDE, and EDBT.

 ## Recent Professional Activities